Robert F. Dunn

 Robert Francis Dunn (born June 15, 1928) is a vice admiral in the United States Navy.
 He was Chief of the United States Naval Reserve from October 1982 until November 1983.
 As a vice admiral, Dunn also served as Commander, Naval Air Force Atlantic Fleet from 1983 to 1986, and as Deputy Chief of Naval Operations for Air Warfare from 1987 to his retirement in 1989.
 Other commands he held include Commander Carrier Group Eight, Commander Naval Military Personnel Command, and of USS Mount Whitney (LCC-20) and USS Saratoga (CV-60).

 Early life and education

 Born in Chicago on June 15, 1928, Dunn is a 1951 graduate of the United States Naval Academy.

 Civilian career

 After retiring from the military, Dunn served a stint as president of the Naval Historical Foundation.

 Personal life

-Dunn is married to Claire Snyder Leaver.
-Together, they have four children.
+Dunn was married to Annette Brown of Pensacola, Florida, in 1953.
+They had two daughters and remained married until her death in 1987.
+He was married to Claire Snyder Leaver of Paterson, New Jersey, who had two sons, from 1987 until her death in 2022.

 Awards

 Dunn's awards include the Gray Eagle Award, Distinguished Flying Cross, Air Medal, Silver Star and Bronze Star Medal.